openfga/openfga.dev/blog/fine-grained-news-2024-04.md

 ## OpenFGA Hackathon

 A few weeks ago we hosted a Hackathon where multiple team members experimented new ideas around OpenFGA.
-You can get a preview by checking [a few](https://github.com/openfga/cli/tree/feat/support-gherkin-syntax)branches but you'll need to wait until the next [community meeting](https://github.com/openfga/community/blob/main/community-meetings.md) to learn more :).
+You'll need to wait until the next [community meeting](https://github.com/openfga/community/blob/main/community-meetings.md) to learn more :).

 ## OpenFGA Security Assessment